shbakram/shbakram.github.io/index.md

 Thanks to generous support from the ANU start-up funding, I have built an in-house research infrastructure for evaluating emerging non-volatile memories.
-Our servers have many terabytes of Intel Optane persistent memory and state-of-the-art solid-state drives.
+Our infrastructure includes terabytes of Intel Optane persistent memory and state-of-the-art solid-state drives.

 ### Ph.D.
 Student Openings